+Philosophy is a great major!
 Philosophy majors are shown to be very well-prepared for graduate and other advanced study.
-Philosophy majors score higher on the GMAT than any one but hard science majors.
+Philosophy majors score higher on the GMAT than anyone but hard science majors.
 On the GRE, Philosophy majors have the highest verbal score and second highest analytic score.
 Philosophy majors also excel on the LSAT.

 Many A&M Philosophy majors also pursue degrees in other liberal arts, business, science, and engineering.
 The Department encourages and supports interdisciplinary pursuits.